Read This First

 Prompt 3: Expand on the most common arguments invoked in defense of the notion that mind is fundamental.

-The section works by contrast: The Argument from Universal Consciousness (Panpsychism) as a supporting reason.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: The Argument from Universal Consciousness (Panpsychism) as a supporting reason.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The anchors here are The Argument from Universal Consciousness (Panpsychism), Schools of Thought on Consciousness, and Expand on the most common arguments invoked in defense of the notion.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep The Argument from Universal Consciousness (Panpsychism), Schools of Thought on Consciousness, and Expand on the most common arguments invoked in defense of the notion in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Argument